15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh): Pilckem Ridge

 The grave of Hedd Wyn at Artillery Wood Cemetery.

 Among the battalion's other casualties of 31 July was the shepherd and poet 'Hedd Wyn' (Private Ellis Humphrey Evans), who was fatally wounded and died at an aid post on 4 August.
-When the National Eisteddfod of Wales was held later that year Hedd Wynn had won the bardic chair: when called to take his place, it was announced that he was dead.
+When the National Eisteddfod of Wales was held later that year Hedd Wyn had won the bardic chair: when called to take his place, it was announced that he was dead.
 The chair was left empty and draped in black.
 He was reburied at Artillery Wood Cemetery at Boezinge in 1919.
 His headstone bears the additional inscription Y Prifardd Hedd Wyn ('The Chief Bard, Hedd Wyn').

 Above: 15th RWF near Fleubaix on 28 December 1917.

 Captain Macdonald and RSM Jones of 15th RWF.